jmwakz99/loan-application-app/README.md

 4. Start the React Native app:
    `npm start`

+5. Run unit test:
+   `npm run test`

-5. Use an emulator or scan the QR code with Expo Go to run the app on your device.
+6. Use an emulator or scan the QR code with Expo Go to run the app on your device.

 ## Project Structure